Work in Process Inventory (WIP): Definition, Formula, and Examples

 Businesses that sell highly custom products (e.g., hand-made products on Etsy) are more likely to oversee the WIP inventory process than a business that purchases finished goods directly from a supplier or manufacturer.

-Work in process inventory formula
+Formula to calculate work in process inventory

 The work in process inventory formula consists of the ending work inventory for that period, and the beginning work inventory for the next one.
 Once you’ve determined your beginning WIP inventory and you calculate your manufacturing costs as well as your cost of manufactured goods, you can easily determine how much WIP inventory you have.
-The formula for calculating WIP inventory is:

 Beginning WIP Inventory + Manufacturing Costs – COGM = Ending WIP Inventory